 \AddToShipoutPictureFG*{ \AtPageUpperLeft{\put(-60,-60){\makebox[\paperwidth][r]{LA-UR-21-30638,~FERMILAB-PUB-21-739-T}}} }

 To describe low-energy (anti)neutrino fluxes in modern coherent elastic neutrino-nucleus scattering experiments as well as high-energy fluxes in precision-frontier projects such as the Enhanced NeUtrino BEams from kaon Tagging (ENUBET) and the Neutrinos from STORed Muons (nuSTORM), we evaluate (anti)neutrino energy spectra from radiative muon ($\mu^- \to e^- \bar{\nu}_e \nu_\mu (\gamma),~\mu^+ \to e^+ {\nu}_e \bar{\nu}_\mu (\gamma)$), pion $\pi_{\ell 2}$ ($\pi^- \to \mu^- \bar{\nu}_\mu (\gamma),~\pi^+ \to \mu^+ {\nu}_\mu (\gamma)$), and kaon $K_{\ell 2}$ ($K^- \to \mu^- \bar{\nu}_\mu (\gamma),~K^+ \to \mu^+ {\nu}_\mu (\gamma)$) decays.
-We compare detailed $\mathrm{O} \left( \alpha \right)$ distributions to the well-known tree-level results, investigate electron mass corrections and provide energy spectra in analytic form.
-Radiative corrections introduce continuous and divergent near the endpoint component on top of the monochromatic tree-level meson-decay spectra which can change the flux-averaged cross section at $6\times 10^{-5}$ level for the scattering on $^{40}\mathrm{Ar}$ nucleus with (anti)neutrinos from the pion decay at rest.
-Radiative effects modify the expected (anti)neutrino fluxes from the muon decay around the peak region by $3-4$ permille which is a precision goal for the next-generation artificial neutrino sources.
+We compare detailed $\mathrm{O} \left( \alpha \right)$ distributions to the well-known tree-level results, investigate electron-mass corrections and provide energy spectra in analytical form.
+Radiative corrections introduce continuous and divergent spectral components near the endpoint, on top of the monochromatic tree-level meson-decay spectra, which can change the flux-averaged cross section at $6\times 10^{-5}$ level for the scattering on $^{40}\mathrm{Ar}$ nucleus with (anti)neutrinos from the pion decay at rest.
+Radiative effects modify the expected (anti)neutrino fluxes from the muon decay around the peak region by $3-4$ permille, which is a precision goal for next-generation artificial neutrino sources.